yarnpkg/berry/packages/gatsby/content/advanced/migration.md

 **Note:** this section only applies to the _shell CLI_.
 The commands defined in your `scripts` are unaffected, as we make sure that `node` always points to the right location.

+### Setup your IDE accordingly

+We've written a [guide](https://next.yarnpkg.com/advanced/editor-sdks) entirely designed to explain you how to use Yarn with your IDE.
+Make sure to take a look at it, and maybe contribute to it if some instructions are unclear or missing!

-### Updates your configuration to the new settings
+### Update your configuration to the new settings

 Yarn 2 uses a different style of configuration files than Yarn 1.
 While mostly invisible for the lockfile (because we import them on the fly), it might cause some issues for your rc files.